ItzMelton/AntiCrash/README.md

 # AntiCrash
 A Tshock terraria plugin that allows to block and stop crashcodes from crashing the mobile users and server.
-Especially players with PC clients can easily crash mobile users using, projectiles etc in a non-protected TShock server and this is why AntiCrash exist.
+Especially players with PC clients can easily crash mobile users using, projectiles etc in a non-protected TShock server and that is why AntiCrash exist.

 * Thanks Xavier for trying the plugin and adding it to shifttech!
+* Thanks Tyler Hook for fixing the major bug for v1.1.5

 ## How to Install
 1. Download the `.dll` file.